bblack16/bblib-ruby/README.md

 ### Hash Path

 HashPath is a set of functions, classes and extensions to the native ruby hash and array classes.
-It allows to items to be retrieved from a hash using a dot delimited syntax, similar to XPath for XML.
+It allows items to be retrieved from a hash using a dot delimited syntax.
+It serves a similar function as XPath does for XML.
 It also provides methods for moving, copying and deleting paths within hashes as well as modifying the contents of nested paths with hashes.

 Below are several examples.